 Merry Christmas 2010!

-Another year has gone by and time has come to reflect upon 2010.
 Overall, this year has been quite mixed, but we are happy and healthy and continue to feel blessed.
 Christmas 2009 was a rough time for our family and especially for Paula, whose dad passed away just after Christmas day.
 As I was looking over last year's blog entry, I realized that I wrote it without any inclination that Paul would be battling to stay alive.
 This year we remember him fondly and wish that he were here to celebrate with us.
 We know that he is up in heaven, looking down on us and enjoying a laugh or two at our silliness.
+Paul F. Coleman, you are truly missed!

 As with every year end, I am happy to share highlights from our year with all of you.
 We pray that wherever you are, you are feeling the love and grace of God and that you are able to celebrate the season surrounded by friends and family.